Eosinophilic granulomatosis with polyangiitis

 82275008 – Churg-Strauss syndrome

-- Chronic eosinophilic pneumonia is the condition that should be considered first because it is more common and has less severe clinical outcomes.
-The degree of eosinophilia is not as great as EGPA and necrotizing vasculitis and granulomas are not present.
+- Chronic eosinophilic pneumonia – This condition should be first considered because it is more common than EGPA.
+The degree of eosinophilia is not as great as EGPA, and necrotizing vasculitis and granulomas are not present.

-- Hypereosinophilic syndrome is another condition with features that overlap with EGPA (multi-system and persistent blood and marrow eosinophilia).
+- Hypereosinophilic syndrome – This condition has many features that overlap with EGPA.
 However, the key findings that distinguish it from EGPA are the absence of asthma, vasculitis, and granulomas.

-- Bronchocentric granulomatosis is a rare condition associated with allergic bronchopulmonary aspergillosis (ABPA).
+- Bronchocentric granulomatosis – A rare condition associated with allergic bronchopulmonary aspergillosis (ABPA).
 Patients may have asthma, necrotizing granulomas, blood eosinophilia, and eosinophilic pneumonia.
-However, unlike in EGPA, the granulomatous inflammation is limited to bronchocentric location with accompanying mucoid impaction of bronchi and Charcot-Leyden crystals and fungal hyphae.
+However, the granulomatous inflammation is limited to bronchocentric locations with mucoid impaction of bronchi.
 Necrotizing vasculitis is almost always absent.